How to drive your car in Rome? [Full Rome ZTL map for Cars]

 Rome ZTL for cars

-Now that we learned about ZTL for buses, it is time to check how do those zones work for cars.
-There are many others, and each of them has its own rules for traffic:
+Now that we’ve learned the basics of the ZTLs in Rome, let’s check out how those zones work for cars.
+Each of them has its own rules to follow:

 All the ZTL in Rome for cars